Why do child support payments go to Supportkids before coming to me?

 How often does Supportkids work my case?

 The frequency with which each case is worked is as unique as the individual case.
 At different stages of the collection process the time frame of when your case is worked can change.
-Generally, when a case is with an Enforcement Specialist, your case is worked every 3-4 weeks.
+Generally, when your case is with an Enforcement Specialist, it is worked every 3-4 weeks.

 How long will Supportkids pursue child support for me?